Plants 101

 Spider mites are microscopic insects that are usually red or yellow in color.
 You can easily identify them by the silky webbing they leave behind and grayish stippling on the foliage.
 They usually congregate on new growth on plants and the underside of leaves.

-Boosting humidity in your home can help slow down reproduction of spider mites since they thrive in hot, dry air but it's not a method to eradicate them.
+Boosting humidity in your home can help ward off a spider mite attack, because these pests thrive in hot, dry air.
 Use an insecticide that lists “spider mites” on the label to target pests and spray down the plant.
-Treat your plant after 3 days, and again on a weekly basis for up to 3 applications.
+Treat your plant after 3 days, and again in 10 days.

 For our in-depth recommendations on treating spider mites, check out our spider mites guide here.